Updated: Sep 18

 There are times in life and especially ministry when I have what some may call a “one track mind.”
-That is to suggest it becomes easy to focus upon the task at hand while avoiding other people, decisions, activities, etc. Some may seem shocked at my confession of ministry having “one track” elements, but it is quite true.
+That is to suggest it becomes easy to take upon the task at hand while avoiding other people, decisions, activities, etc. Some may seem shocked at my confession of ministry having “one track” elements, but it is quite true.
 Pastors become so absorbed in business as usual, getting the task completed, and moving on to other responsibilities.
 There are moments, however, when God has a way of bringing about unexpected intrusions.
 Nothing major, mind you, but enough to unsettle matters and divert personal attention elsewhere.
 In many cases, to more important matters of revelation.

 I had one such experience in early February.
 On this particular day, some of the members of Free Union, along with the ministerial staff, delivered Valentine cards to each resident of a local nursing home.
 Upon our arrival at Greendale Forest, we paired off and began making our way from one room to the next in an effort to offer a glimmer of light, hope, and Christian love.
 While I am comfortable in most situations, I tend to prefer routine.
 Most of my visits to this home are filled with consistency: the same halls, residents, staff, etc. I was not sure what to expect on this occasion because I knew that in order to cover all of the residents I would have to enter “uncharted territory” and speak to people I may or may not know, people who may or may not respond so favorably.

 Our associate pastor and I elected to make the deliveries to the first hall of residents.
 Talk about getting out of one’s personal comfort zone!
 Until this particular day I had never been the full length of the hallway, but looking back I am grateful for the opportunity and for the fact that we chose this set of rooms.